Cross-country skiing Tourbillon-Chou

 Turn-by-turn directions

-Starting from the Tourbillon Nordic Centre, this cross-country ski trail leads through the heart of the woods following the Petite Corniche forest track to Lui Teise.
-This first stretch of the itinerary is also intended for people on foot: please be careful!
-You can also leave the route and return to the car parks at the exit of the village of Ovronnaz on the way to the chairlift.
-The second part of the route is restricted to cross-country skiers and leads to Plan Passé, following the same forest road that leads to the charming hamlet of Chou.
-The return trip follows the same route.
+Starting from the Tourbillon Nordic center, the cross-country ski trail heads into the heart of the forest following the small Corniche forest road up to Lui Teise.
+This first part of the route is also open to pedestrians: be careful!
+It is possible to leave the route and reach the parking lots at the exit of the village of Ovronnaz in the direction of the chairlift.
+The second section of the track is reserved for cross-country skiers.

 Start